Bullying is defined “Repeated negative behaviour that is intended to make others feel upset, uncomfortable or unsafe.”

 Students who are being bullied may show changes in their behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting from school.
 STUDENTS ARE ACTIVELY ENCOURAGED TO REPORT BULLYING AT NUNTHORPE ACADEMY.

 Procedures for reportings

 Any student who feels that they are being bullied or who witnesses bullying, should report this to their tutor or other member of staff of their choice.
 If they are too scared to tell a member of staff or to speak to another adult on their own, they should ask a friend to go with them.
 The student could also tell their family and ask their family to inform the Academy.
-Alternatively, they could report to an anti-bullying ambassador by asking to speak to someone at student services, or filling in one of their anti-bullying ambassador reporting cards from student services.
+Alternatively, they could report to Miss Dixon (email@example.com) if they would like to be supported by an anti-bullying ambassador.

 Nunthorpe Academy also has a confidential email address to report any type of bullying: firstname.lastname@example.org.

-They can also tell the Inclusion Officers, who will investigate all incidents of alleged bullying.
+They can also tell the Inclusion Officer, who will investigate all incidents of alleged bullying.

 Responding to bullying

 Nunthorpe’s colleagues must be alert to the signs of bullying and act promptly and firmly against it.
 The Inclusion Officers will investigate serious incidents.
 Members of the Senior Team and the Pastoral Team will be expected to support the Inclusion Officers.
 The relevant Tutors and/or Pastoral Managers of those students involved will be made aware of any incident by means of a brief written report as well as an entry on the student’s SIMS Behaviour log.
 This will be retained for future reference and will also help identify any patterns or repeats in behaviour.
 Parents/carers will be kept informed of the stages.